-Add a rafter to the slot in the other end of the runner, adjusting the position of the "goal post" as necessary.
+Add the intermediate rafter, using the markings closest to the centre post on the runner and wall plate, adjusting the position of the "goal post" as necessary.
 Do not fix in place at this stage.

-Butt the outer rafter against the outer face of the post before securing in place with a 120mm coachscrew driven down into the runner.
+Butt the other rafter against the outer face of the post before securing in place with a 120mm coachscrew driven down into the runner.